-- (A) All bids, either electronic or hard copy, received by the due date and time shall be opened, read aloud in a public space, witnessed, and recorded.
+- (A) All bids, either electronic or hard copy, received by the due date and time shall be opened, read aloud publicly, witnessed, and recorded in an electronic format.
 The reading shall consist of identifying each bidder, bidder's cost, acknowledging receipt of any required addendums, bonds, or other required submittals. - (B) The recorded bids shall be posted on the County's website for public viewing.